 The governing body is composed of nine members appointed to three-year terms by the District Court.
-Each county is responsible for levying and collecting the special assessments from the benefited properties within the county.
 The bond issue and notes payable are shown as long-term debt in the financial statements of the Red Rock Rural Water System.
 Complete financial information can be obtained from the Red Rock Rural Water System, 305 West Whited Street, Jeffers, Minnesota 56145.